 It has numbers and letters horizontally and vertically.
 There are metal clasps that will keep your board securely locked when you are done playing.

-This board has secure chessmen compartments that provide plenty of room for you to store your chess piece and keep them individually protected within the board.
+This board has secure chessmen compartments that provide plenty of room for you to store and keep them individually protected within the board.
 It weighs around 3.5 lbs.
 You can carry it conveniently on the go.

 The chessboard has a fancy motif to add to its looks.
 Therefore, your board is not going to lose its looks ever.
 The board’s dimensions are 15-inch x 15-inch x 2.55-inch, and on the inside, there is a plastic housing that will store your pieces.

-With this technology, you can enjoy your game of chess.
+With this technology, you can enjoy your game.
 If a piece falls over, the square that it was on will start flashing.
 You can switch your view comfortably between displays.

 You can also enjoy playing at different difficulty levels to challenge yourself.
 It has a modular design that allows you to connect it will Chess-Link and play with other players across the globe.
 You can also combine it with your mobile devices and engines.